MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+18/06/2023 - Improved codes and new commits of Android MPV VVCEasy custom build standalone.
 17/06/2023 - Cross compiled of Windows using Arch Linux for improved libraries and updated FFmpeg, MPV & MPV.NET VVCEasy build.
 New libmpv build.
 04/04/2023 - New Android MPV VVCEasy build with new FFmpeg VVCEasy libraries for updated vvenc and vvdec.
 For gpu-next build, still experimental.
 03/04/2023 - New MPV and MPV.NET latest VVCEasy build with new FFmpeg VVCEasy libraries for updated vvenc, vvdec and added libjxl, shaderc, libplacebo and vulkan to make gpu-next available.